-Taylor Swift Has a Reputation for Great Cover Art: See the Pop Star’s Record Style Through the Years
+Taylor Swift Has a Reputation for Great Cover Art: See the Star's Record Style Through the Years

 Swift’s fourth studio album, Red, features 16 songs, including a collaboration with Ed Sheeran.
 Each and every Tuesday leading up to the album’s release, Swift released a new song from the album.
 In its debut week, Red sold approximately two albums every second.

-Named after the year she was born, Swift's fifth album 1989 marked her transition from country to pop.
-"My music before this has been very guitar-heavy, live drums, it's had a very acoustic sound at its core," Swift previously said in PEOPLE’s new 40th Anniversary issue.
-"This is a sound that's based in synth pop and keyboards and automated drums and vocal layering."
-The album won three Grammy Awards, including Album of the Year at the 58th Grammy Awards in 2016.
+Named after the year she was born, Swift’s fifth album 1989 marked her transition from country to pop.
+“My music before this has been very guitar-heavy, live drums, it’s had a very acoustic sound at its core,” Swift previously said in PEOPLE’s 40th Anniversary issue.
+“This is a sound that’s based in synth pop and keyboards and automated drums and vocal layering.”
+The album won three Grammy Awards, including album of the year at the 58th Grammy Awards in 2016.

 REPUTATION - 2017

-Three years after releasing her record-breaking pop album 1989, Swift annouced via social media on August 23 that she would be releasing her sixth studio album, Reputation, on Nov.
-10. With black and white cover art that features Swift sporting her signature dark lip, slicked-back hair and a sweatshirt, the mock newspaper headlines and columns superimposed over part of her face give a strong hint that she's about to address the drama that's encompassed her life.
-The singer has also been posting videos of a slithering snake for the last week, leading fans to believe it has something to do with her first single, which drops at midnight Aug.
-25.
+Three years after releasing her record-breaking pop album 1989, Swift annouced via social media that she would be releasing her sixth studio album, Reputation, on Nov.
+10, 2017.
+With black and white cover art that featured Swift sporting her signature dark lip, slicked-back hair and a sweatshirt, the mock newspaper headlines and columns superimposed over part of her face gave a strong hint that she was about to address the drama that had encompassed her life.
+The album reached No. 1 in 13 countries and its accompanying stadium run became the highest-grossing tour of all time in the United States.